Hot Forming Presses

-Beckwood manufactures hot forming and superplastic forming (SPF) presses to withstand and thrive in the demanding conditions associated with forming aluminum, titanium, and other high-strength alloys.
-We are the only press manufacturer to offer both hydraulic and servo-electric actuation for our hot forming equipment, depending on your precision, maintenance, and operational needs.
+Beckwood manufactures hot forming and superplastic forming (SPF) presses to withstand and thrive in the demanding conditions associated with forming titanium and other high-strength alloys.
+And we are the only press manufacturer to offer both hydraulic and servo-electric actuation options on our hot forming equipment.

-During the hot forming process, both the tool and blank are heated to high temperatures up to 2,000°F to increase the plasticity and elongation characteristics of the material.
-This introduction of heat allows high-strength materials to be formed at significantly lower tonnages when compared to cold forming operations.
-This is ideal since parts formed in this manner experience limited spring-back and residual stress.
+During the hot forming process, both the tool and blank are heated up to 2,000°F to increase the plasticity and elongation characteristics of the material.
+The introduction of heat allows high-strength materials to be formed at significantly lower tonnages when compared to cold forming without the risk of cracking, spring-back, or residual stress.

 While some similarities exist between hot forming and superplastic forming, the SPF process has its own unique characteristics.
 SPF uses extreme temperatures in conjunction with argon gas to form high-strength alloys into complex shapes in a single step.
-During the cycle, the heated material is clamped between a cavity and a plate.
-The material is then forced into the cavity by argon gas that is injected into the forming chamber, pushing the blank into the die.
-The resulting parts have a fine surface finish and are near net shape, eliminating the need for secondary finishing.
+During the cycle, the heated material is clamped between a die and a plate.
+Argon gas is injected into the forming chamber, pushing the blank into the die.
+The resulting parts have a fine surface finish and are near-net-shape, eliminating the need for secondary finishing.
 Superplastic forming operations can use a hot forming press as long as the heated platens can maintain temperatures of 2000°F or higher.

 Common to all Beckwood hot forming or superplastic forming machines are options to efficiently handle the extremely high temperatures inherent to the process.
 Platens can be fabricated from ceramics, stainless materials, or other exotic metal alloys depending on the specific application requirements.
 Automated insulated door systems can be provided to efficiently contain the heat within the forming chamber, while also allowing adequate access during part or tool loading and unloading sequences.

 Beckwood hot forming and SPF presses provide ultimate precision, optimal temperature control and uniformity, and extreme process repeatability.
 Our proprietary Active Leveling Control (ALC) also ensures bed-to-ram parallelism is maintained despite tool warpage or off-center loading.

 Hot Forming / Superplastic Forming Press Features: